psu13/mutable-hakyll/posts/a-forced-break.md

 but watch English and European football 7 days a week, 10 hours a day, for the rest of one's life.
 If I did that for 5 or 10 years I might finally figure out how offside works.

-All of this is to say that my intuition that this was too complicated was right.
-The FA Cup is cool though.

 The best thing about all these games is the songs.
 The second best thing is how high variance they are.
 It seems very rare for things to actually go the way people would expect them to, given whatever the current league standings (er, table) are at the time.